efabless/caravel_mpw-one/docs/source/getting-started.rst

    value for five clock cylcles:
    `LA\_Test2 <https://github.com/efabless/caravel/blob/master/verilog/dv/caravel/user_proj_example/la_test2>`__.

 .. |Expectation_DRC| replace:: This should merge the GDSes using magic and you'll end up with your version of ``./gds/caravel.gds``.
-You should expect ^40 magic DRC violations with the current "development" state of caravel.
+You should expect 0 magic DRC violations with the current state of caravel.